-All the discussions and recent developments on the topic of exclusionary abuses can be explained using a simple example.12 Suppose a dominant firm wants to impose exclusivity on a retailer that sells its products to the final consumer, meaning that the retailer cannot trade with any other third party.
+All the discussions and recent developments on the topic of exclusionary abuses can be explained using a simple example.
+Suppose a dominant firm wants to impose exclusivity on a retailer that sells its products to the final consumer, meaning that the retailer cannot trade with any other third party.
 In general, the retailer may not prefer exclusive dealing as it would restrict the trade with smaller alternative suppliers, as the price he pays would be higher than it would be if he was able to deal with an alternative supplier.
 In such a case, the dominant firm will have to purchase the retailer's exclusivity by paying a premium, possibly in the form of a price cut i.e. a discount on the goods that it sells to the retailer.
 This compensation should be such that the retailer becomes indifferent between exclusivity (the price would be higher as there are no alternative suppliers, but there is the discount) and no exclusivity (price would be lower as there is competition among the suppliers, but there is no discount).

 In the past, it was argued that purchasing the exclusivity of the retailer would not be profitable for the dominant firm if such a deal goes against social welfare.
-The argument is called "single monopoly critique" in which the necessary compensation to the retailer in the presence of a more efficient alternative supplier would be higher than the profit gained by the dominant firm by imposing exclusivity.13 Therefore the dominant firm would have no incentive to impose exclusivity unless there is an efficiency justification (because there would be losses due to exclusive dealing).
-Such a result implies that whenever we observe exclusive contracts, these are positive from a social standpoint because they either generate sufficient synergies or involve the most efficient firms.14 These synergies or efficiencies might be providing incentives for a retailer to take care of the reputation of the product it sells, to offer better service and ensure profitability of the specialized investments.15 the retailers for the harm caused by exclusivity because it can exploit lack of coordination in retailers' decision.
+The argument is called "single monopoly critique" in which the necessary compensation to the retailer in the presence of a more efficient alternative supplier would be higher than the profit gained by the dominant firm by imposing exclusivity.
+Therefore the dominant firm would have no incentive to impose exclusivity unless there is an efficiency justification (because there would be losses due to exclusive dealing).
+Such a result implies that whenever we observe exclusive contracts, these are positive from a social standpoint because they either generate sufficient synergies or involve the most efficient firms.
+These synergies or efficiencies might be providing incentives for a retailer to take care of the reputation of the product it sells, to offer better service and ensure profitability of the specialized investments.

+However, there are many studies that challenge this idea.
+One of the most important-also the one most relevant in terms of the current assessment of exclusive dealing by the competition authorities-is called "divide and rule" exclusion.
+Using the same example as above, suppose that there are many retailers.
+In such a case, it is argued, the dominant firm may not need to compensate all the retailers for the harm caused by exclusivity because it can exploit lack of coordination in retailers' decision.
 If a potential entrant needs a certain share of retailers to cover fixed costs, an incumbent can deter entry simply by offering exclusive contracts to some, but not all, retailers.
 Moreover, when every retailer believes that a sufficient portion of the others will sign an exclusive contract anyway (due to lack of coordination and the belief that the dominant firm can compensate enough retailers to deter entry if necessary), each would lose nothing by signing it as well, since entry is expected to be prevented irrespective of one's decision.
 Hence, although in the end they will all be harmed, the dominant firm would not need to compensate any retailer for signing an exclusive contract.
-Scope for exclusion may be greater if the dominant firm can discriminate among buyers and engage them sequentially.17
+Scope for exclusion may be greater if the dominant firm can discriminate among buyers and engage them sequentially.